jubayertalha/C_Sharp/README.md

 # C_Sharp
-All off my university work on C# will be stored there.
+All off my university work on C# will be stored here.